-More recently, our lab has also begun evaluating the effectiveness of coastal restoration projects in mimicking the ecosystem services provided by natural systems.
+Our lab also conducts research evaluating the effectiveness of coastal restoration projects in mimicking the ecosystem services provided by natural systems.
 Specifically, we are working with a team of interdisciplinary scientists to determine the ecological impact of oyster reefs and living shoreline restorations on both the natural and human system (e.g., how does engaging in ecosystem restoration impact the resilience of the environment and the local community?).
 The ABL is spearheading the effort to determine the role of restored oyster reefs and living shorelines in sequestering, storing, and transforming carbon and nutrients that may otherwise contribute to coastal eutrophication.

-2016-2019- National Science Foundation, Coupled Natural Human Systems- Restoration and Resilience in Coupled Human-Natural Systems: Reciprocal Dynamics of a Coastal ‘Lagoon in Crisis.’
+2016-2021- National Science Foundation, Coupled Natural Human Systems- Restoration and Resilience in Coupled Human-Natural Systems: Reciprocal Dynamics of a Coastal ‘Lagoon in Crisis.’
 PI: L.J Walters; Co-PIs: L.G.
-Chambers, T. Hawthorne, K. Kiber, F. Rivera, and G. Cook
+Chambers, T. Hawthorne, K. Kibler, F. Rivera, and G. Cook

 2016- Desert Research Institute- Understanding the potential for oyster reef restoration to enhance denitrification in Indian River Lagoon.
 PI: L.G.
 Chambers